joshhornby/joshhornby.github.io/_posts/2026-02-27-inheriting-a-struggling-team.md

 > This post is part of my [Tech Lead Series](/tags/tech-lead), a collection of practical advice for engineers stepping into leadership roles.

 Inheriting a struggling team is one of the hardest things a tech lead can face.
 The problems run deep and the trust is gone.
-But it's also an opportunity.
-Teams in crisis have nowhere to go but up.
+But a team in crisis is also the easiest kind to improve, because almost anything you fix gets noticed.

 ## Understanding what you've inherited

-Before you can fix anything, you need to understand what's actually broken.
-The symptoms are visible; the causes are usually hidden.
+Before you can fix anything, you need to understand what's broken.
+The symptoms are visible.
+The causes are usually hidden.

 Talk to everyone.
 Schedule 1:1s with every team member in your first week.
 Ask open questions: What's working?
 What's not?
 What would they change?
 What do they wish leadership understood?
 Listen more than you talk.
 This is the same advice from [your first 90 days](/your-first-90-days-as-tech-lead), but compressed.

 Read the history.
-Old retrospectives, incident reports, architecture documents, Slack history.
+Go through old retrospectives, incident reports, architecture documents and Slack.
 What patterns emerge?
 What keeps going wrong?
 What decisions led to this point?

 Understand the departures.
 If people left, find out why.
 Exit interviews if they exist, informal conversations if you can manage them.
 People leave struggling teams for reasons, and those reasons tell you what's wrong.